Vectors of Spread:

 What Can I Do?

-The best approach to controlling the spread of Giant Hogweed is PREVENTION.
+Giant Hogweed is found in small amounts in the Sea to Sky region, so the best approach to controlling the spread of Giant Hogweed is PREVENTION.

 Learn to identify Giant Hogweed: use the images presented in this profile page to learn how to identify Giant Hogweed